 Probably our most common user support question.
 We originally built these tools as a family-friendly solving tool for popular word games.
 If you don't see a term, it is usually because:

 First, look for anything you can make into a prefix or suffix.
 This is a quick way to sort your letters into a word.
 Test swapping around the other letters to generate additional words.
 If you're sure you know the prefix or suffix of a word, the answers start to become obvious.

 Next, look for an 'S' - that means you can try making a bunch of plurals.
-Bolt that 'S' onto the end of any word you can make with the rest of your letters.
-Many word game programs don't have great logic around detecting plurals, so you can often get away with just tacking an S on the end of the world.
+That letter has a mightly superpower, effectively doubling uour ability to make words from letters in your hand.
+Bolt that 'S' onto the end of any word you can find when you make words with these letters.
+Many unscramble words game programs don't have great logic around detecting plurals, so you can often get away with just tacking an S on the end of the world.
 Warning: this won't work with your english professor!